-- of the parameters that are analyzed as part of the program, the results of the analysis, and the oil changes for the engine.
-The analysis program shall be part of the maintenance plan for the engine.
-(Ref.: 40 CFR Part 63.6625(j) and Footnote 2 of Table 2c to Subpart ZZZZ) - 3.B.12 For Emission Points AA-016 and AA-023, the permittee shall operate each emergency stationary engine according to the requirements cited below.
+(Ref.: 40 CFR 63.6595(a)(1), 40 CFR 63.6602, and Item 11 of Table 2c, Subpart ZZZZ)

+3.B.10 For Emission Points AA-016, AA-019 and AA-023, the permittee shall operate each emergency stationary engine according to the requirements cited below.
 In order for the engines to be considered an emergency stationary engine, any operation other than emergency operation, maintenance and testing, and operation in non-emergency situations for 50 hours per year, as described below, is prohibited.
-If the engines are not operated according to these requirements, the engine will not be considered an emergency engine under Subpart ZZZZ and shall meet all requirements for non-emergency engines. - (a) There is no time limit on the use of the emergency engines in emergency situations. - (b) The engines may be operated for maintenance checks and readiness testing, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
+If the engines are not operated according to these requirements, the engine will not be considered an emergency engine under Subpart ZZZZ and shall meet all requirements for non-emergency engines.

+- (a) There is no time limit on the use of the emergency engines in emergency situations. - (b) The engines may be operated for maintenance checks and readiness testing for a maximum of 100 hours per calendar year, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
 The permittee may petition the DEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating that federal, state, or local standards require maintenance and testing of engine beyond 100 hours per calendar year. - (c) The engines may be operated for up to 50 hours per calendar year in non-emergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing.

-(Ref.: 40 CFR Part 63.6640(f)(1)-(3))
+(Ref.: 40 CFR 63.6640(f)(1)-(3), Subpart ZZZZ)

-- 3.B.13 For Emission Points AA-016 and AA-023, the permittee shall operate and maintain the stationary RICE and after-treatment control device (if any) according to the manufacturer's emission-related written instructions or develop the permittee's own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.
-(Ref.: 40 CFR Part 63.6625(e)(1)-(2)) - 3.B.14 For Emission Points AA-013 through AA-016 and AA-023, the permittee shall be in compliance with the applicable emission limitations, operating limitations, and other requirements in Subpart ZZZZ at all times.
+3.B.11 For Emission Points AA-016 and AA-023, the permittee shall operate and maintain the stationary RICE and after-treatment control device (if any) according to the manufacturer's emission-related written instructions or develop the permittee's own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.

+(Ref.: 40 CFR 63.6625(e)(1)-(2), Subpart ZZZZ)

+3.B.12 For Emission Points AA-013 through AA-016 and AA-023, the permittee shall be in compliance with the applicable emission limitations, operating limitations, and other requirements in Subpart ZZZZ at all times.
 At all times, the engines shall be operated and maintained, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
 The general duty to minimize emissions does not require any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.
 Determination of whether such operation and maintenance procedures are being used will be based on information available to this Office which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.

-(Ref.: 40 CFR Part 63.6605)
+(Ref.: 40 CFR 63.6605, Subpart ZZZZ)